yetzt/tileblaster/readme.md

 ### Plugins

 tileblaster supports plugins.
-They work just like builtins, but you can load them from the directory specified in `config.paths.plugins`
+They work just like builtins, but you can specify them in `config.plugins`

 [Example Plugin](plugins/example.js)